 to determine what version of MS Office is installed.

 If you are using a 64-bit version of Windows and the version of Office could be either a 32-bit or 64-bit edition, the Jet install program will then query the Registry to find out which edition is present.

 Microsoft Office stores this information in this Registry key:

 If that Registry key is not present, the Jet install program will not be able to verify the edition of MS Office and the install will stop.

-If there is an issue with the Windows Registry that is preventing you from installing Jet Essentials or is preventing Jet Essentials from working once it is installed, please contact your system administrator for the best solution for your organization.
+If there is an issue with the Windows Registry that is preventing you from installing Jet Reports or is preventing Jet Reports from working once it is installed, please contact your system administrator for the best solution for your organization.